 Aesthetically, the Mona 2 differs very little from its predecessor; it has 1 1/4″ more insertable length and 1/4″ less girth, but the shape has not undergone any drastic changes.
 Compared to my Ina, Mona 2’s buttons are more raised and a little stickier to the touch, and the silicone meets the plastic more tightly on the handle, which hopefully will cut down on gunk collection.

-The charging port, covered with a silicone plug, looks exactly the same, only somehow this one is magically waterproof.
-Don’t ask me how, but it is.
+The charging port, covered with a silicone plug, looks exactly the same, only this one is magically waterproof.
 I even let the water flow directly into the charging port, and still, the vibe buzzed on.

 Historically, LELO vibes have not been known for their power, but the times may be a-changin’.
-On its highest speed, Mona is more powerful than every vibrating LELO toy I own — Ina, Gigi, Soraya, Isla, Siri, Alia, and Mia — plus the vibrations are pretty deep.
+On its highest speed, Mona is more powerful than every vibrating LELO toy I own (except the large Smart Wand) — Ina, Gigi, Soraya, Isla, Siri, Alia, and Mia — plus the vibrations are pretty deep.
 Now whether the “100% more power” claim is an exaggeration… I’m inclined to say no, not really.
 This is a mighty vibe, and a huge step forward for LELO.

 The Mona 2 is, ostensibly, not a clitoral toy.
 Yet the first four or five times I tried it, it was for a quick clitoral orgasm with my underwear pushed aside.
 And still, that is my favorite way to use it.
 The raised portion of the shaft is perfect for lying between my labia; the pointed tip is my clit’s best friend; and during sex, Mona’s handle helps me reach my clit with very little effort.